 The information processing principles of clonal selection theory describe a general learning strategy.
 This strategy involves a population of adaptive information units (each representing a problem-solution or component) subjected to competitive selection processes which, with the duplication and resulting variation, ultimately improve the adaptation of the units d. information to their environment.

-The following algorithm provides a pseudocode of the Clonal Selection Algorithm (CLONALG) to minimize a cost function.
-The general CLONALG model involves the selection of antibodies (candidate solutions) on the basis of affinity, either by comparing them to an antigen model or by evaluating a model by a cost function.
-The selected antibodies are subjected to cloning proportional to the affinity and to the hypermutation of the clones inversely proportional to the affinity of the clone.
-All of the resulting clonal selection competes with the existing antibody population for accession to the next generation.
+The following algorithm provides a pseudocode of the clonal selection algorithm (CLONALG) to minimize a cost function.
+The general CLONALG model involves the selection of antibodies (candidate solutions) on the basis of affinity, either by comparing them to a model antigen or through the evaluation of a model by a cost function.
+The selected antibodies are subjected to cloning proportional to the affinity and hypermutation of the clones inversely proportional to the affinity of the clone.
+The resulting clonal selection pool competes with the existing antibody population for membership in the next generation.

 In addition, in clonal selection, members of the low affinity population are replaced by randomly generated antibodies.
 The pattern recognition variation of the algorithm includes the maintenance of a set of memory solutions that as a whole represent a solution to the problem.
 A binary encoding scheme is used for the binary pattern recognition and continuous function optimization examples, and an integer permutation scheme is used for the traveling salesperson problem (TSP).